aapaudel/autonomous-test-agent/README.md

-AI Test Geerator
+**Change-Responsive Unit Test Generation for Python Functions Using Prompted LLMs and Value-Constrained Regeneration Loops**

-This project buids an AI - powered test generation tool which is designed to automatically generate unit tests from Python source code.
+This project implements an AI - powered test generation tool designed to automatically generate unit tests from Python functions.
 Its goal is to reduce the manual effort involved in writing and maintaining tests, especially as codebase grow and evlove.
-Writing test case is tedious, error oriented and often skipped under tight deadlines.
+Writing manual test case is tedious, error prone and often skipped under tight deadlines.
+This system utilize Large Language Models (LLMs) to automate functional-level unit test generation and ensure that tests evolve alongside the code — especially useful in Agile workflows and CI/CD environments where small code changes frequently trigger regressions.
 This tool aims to reduce the early generation of test cases and reduce the effort put on in generating test cases.

 - Ensure better code coverage
+- Improve test coverage with minimal developer effort
 - Adapt to code changes quickly
+- Generate edge-aware, functional test cases
+- Enable smarter, constraint-aware test inputs
+- Lay foundation for adaptive testing agents
 - Catch bugs early through automated edge-aware testing

-In an especially Agime workflows the rapic code canege or a minor code change leads to the regression testing becomes a bottleneck.
+In an especially Agile workflows the rapid code change or a minor code change leads to the regression testing becomes a bottleneck.

-Tools Used:
+**Tools Used:**

 - Python 3.8 Core
 - Pytest as a testing framework